Ford Cortina: Mark V (1979–1982)

 The Mark V (or TC3) was announced on 24 August 1979.
 Officially, the programme was code named Teresa, although externally it was marketed as "Cortina 80", but the Mark V tag was given to it immediately on release by the press, insiders and the general public.
 Prices started at £3,475 for a basic 1.3-litre-engined model.

 Largely an update of the Mark IV, it was really a step between a facelift and a rebody.
-The Mark V differed from the Mark IV by having revised headlights with larger turn indicators incorporated (which were now visible on the side, too), a wider, slatted grille said to be more aerodynamically efficient, a flattened roof, larger glass area, slimmer C-pillars with revised vent covers, larger slatted taillights (on saloon models) and detail changes to the dashboard and interior, most notably a new extended centre console housing the radio to allow for new centre air vents on the fascia.
+The Mark V differed from the Mark IV by having revised headlights with larger turn indicators incorporated (which were now visible on the side, too), the "Aeroflow" grille (first seen on the Mk1 Fiesta) which was said to be more aerodynamically efficient, a flattened roof, larger glass area, slimmer C-pillars with revised vent covers, larger slatted taillights (on saloon models) and detail changes to the dashboard and interior, most notably a new extended centre console housing the radio to allow for new centre air vents on the fascia.
 The styling upgrades were done primarily to bring the Cortina/Taunus into line with Ford's current design language seen on the Fiesta MkI, Capri MkIII, and the forthcoming Escort MkIII.

 Improvements were also made to the engine range, with slight improvements to both fuel economy and power output compared to the Mark IV.
 The 2.3-litre V6 engine was given electronic ignition and a slight boost in power output to 116 bhp, compared to the 108 bhp of the Mark IV.
 Ford also claimed improved corrosion protection on Mark V models; as a result, more Mark Vs have survived, but corrosion was still quite a problem.

 The estate models combined the Mark IV's bodyshell (which was initially from the 1970 Ford Taunus) with the Mark V front body pressings.
 A pick-up ("bakkie") version was also built in South Africa.
 In 1982, the Cortina Pickup received a longer bed and was from then on marketed as the Ford P100.